 Building placement shall follow an established order, with initial buildings required to meet minimum placement and frontage requirements along the most intense perimeter streets.
 Additional buildings may be located on interior main streets, but shall be ordered so as to create a consistent streetscape.
-Frontage essed for the most intense perimeter streets first.
+Frontage requirement must be addressed for the most intense perimeter streets first.
 [Ord.
 2010-022]